- The bench press works the lateral head of your triceps well – even better than tricep extensions.

 The participants trained twice per week for ten weeks, with between 3–5 sets (varying over the weeks) per exercise, lifting about 80% of their 1RM until failure.

-After ten weeks, they went through another round of testing.
+After ten weeks, they went through another round of testing, to see how the results compared.

 On a whole, they found that the triceps growth in the groups that had included tricep extensions was almost twice that of the bench press-only group.

-That isn’t too surprising – earlier studies have also hinted that only bench pressing leads to sub-optimal tricep growth.
+That isn’t too surprising – earlier studies have also hinted that bench pressing works the triceps sub-optimally.

 But don’t write off the bench press for tricep training before you’ve looked at the muscle growth of the individual tricep heads.